krzysztofzuraw/kzuraw.com/src/content/writing/2016-01-01-geodjango.md

 $ ./manage.py ogrinspect data/PRG_jednostki_administracyjne_v10/województwa.shp Voivodeship --mapping --srid 2180 --multi >> voivodeships/models.py
 ```

-Where --mapping tells you to generate mapping used to load data from
+Where `--mapping` tells you to generate mapping used to load data from
-shapefile, --srid sets the [SRID](https://en.wikipedia.org/wiki/SRID)
+shape file, `--srid` sets the [SRID](https://en.wikipedia.org/wiki/SRID)
 for the geographic field and --multi sets geographic field to
 MultiPolygonField